 Author: Dr Sarah Cassidy

-Suicidality in Autism: Risk and Prevention
+Suicidality in autism: risk and prevention

-Assessing suicide risk in people with autism
+Assessing suicide risk in autistic people

-Preventing suicide in people with autism
+Preventing suicide in autistic people

 i Segers, M and Rawana, J (2014).
 What Do We Know About Suicidality in Autism Spectrum Disorders?
 A Systematic Review.
 Autism Research.
 7. p.
 507-521